Specialised School Transport Assistance (SESTA)

 - respite or after school care arrangements have been made at an approved address other than the student's usual home

-- the student has more than 1 home address because of shared custody.
+- the student has more than one home address because of shared custody.

 Transport between the student’s home and alternate address is the responsibility of the caregiver.

 Students who are eligible for SESTA can apply for Specialist Equipment Funding.
-This funding is to pay for equipment that's used for transporting the student to and from school.
+This funding is to pay for equipment that is used for transporting the student to and from school.

-Refer to the information below on the processes for the various types of changes.
+If a student’s travel requirements change, the Ministry needs to be notified.
+Refer to the below on the processes for the various types of changes.

-If a student no longer requires a SESTA service notify School Transport.
+If a student no longer requires a SESTA service, notify School Transport via email: School.Transport@education.govt.nz

 The school’s Learning Support Coordinator will support the caregivers through the appeal process.